NASDAQ: AVXL

 Our Approach

 Anavex’s approach to infantile spasms involves targeting the neurobiological mechanisms underlying the condition.
-By activating SIGMAR1, our therapies aim to modulate disrupted neural pathways, reduce abnormal brain activity, and prevent further neurological decline.
+By enhancing autophagy through SIGMAR1 activation, our therapies aim to modulate disrupted neural pathways, reduce abnormal brain activity, and prevent further neurological decline.
 Our strategy emphasizes early intervention to minimize developmental regression and maximize the potential for a brighter future for children with this condition.

 Clinical Progress

 Anavex is exploring the potential of its proprietary therapeutic candidates to address infantile spasms.
-By targeting the sigma-1 receptor (SIGMAR1), our approach focuses on restoring neuronal balance, reducing inflammation, and protecting against further brain damage.
+By enhancing autophagy through SIGMAR1 activation, our approach focuses on restoring neuronal balance, reducing inflammation, and protecting against further brain damage.
 Preclinical studies have shown encouraging results, and we are working to translate these findings into clinical trials that offer hope for affected families.

 PRECLINICAL